marinal3v/ADS4SJ_Final/README.md

 ‭ How has the progress been shared with others?‬
 ‭ I have not shared any of my progress with others other than discussing the two different‬ ‭ data sets we were provided.‬
-‭ What will you accomplish towards your major goals in the coming week?‬‭ (20 points)‬ ‭ In the coming week I need to polish my presentation and finish my final report.‬ ‭ What is the impact of your project so far?‬‭ ‬
+‭ What will you accomplish towards your major goals in the coming week?‬‭‬ ‭ In the coming week I need to polish my presentation and finish my final report.‬ ‭ What is the impact of your project so far?‬‭ ‬
 ‭ So far my project has made a difference because we were the first people to use the new‬